-If you make any significant commitment to .Net Core there is a fair chance that you’ll need to share some libraries with .Net framework applications.
-After all, .Net Core is an emerging ecosystem that still has a lot of missing pieces.
+[Updated: Nov 2018] If you plan to make any significant commitment to .Net Core there is a fair chance that you’ll need to share some libraries with .Net framework applications.
+You will have some legacy baggage that cannot be migrated easily and .Net Core is an emerging ecosystem with a number of missing pieces.

 Sharing through the .Net Standard

 Microsoft introduced the .Net Standard to provide a common standard for APIs across the Microsoft ecosystem.
 It can be seen as a successor to portable class libraries (PCLs) that simplifies the business of targeting different platforms.
 Where PCLs are based on profiles defined by intersecting platform capabilities, the .Net Standard provides a curated set of APIs.

 The upshot is that you can create libraries that can be directly referenced by .Net Framework, .Net Core and Xamarin applications.
 You just need to ensure that the .Net Standard Library NuGet package is added to any application that wants to reference a .Net Standard library.

 Given that there have been more than half a dozen versions of the .Net Standard already it’s has not always immediately clear which version to target.
 It can feel like instead of suffering DLL hell, we now have .Net Standard hell.
 In general, the higher the version of .Net standard then the wider range of APIs that will be available to you.
 The lower the version the wider range of platforms you’ll be able to support.

 As ever with any .Net Core migration, you are the prisoner of your dependencies.
 Version 2.0 has become the de facto standard since it was released and it has been widely adopted by commonly-used libraries. the support for anything below version 1.4 is pretty sketchy.
 In practical terms, this can tie you into a minimum .Net Framework version of 4.6.1.